 Financial support for existing programs

-Comprehensive professional development and a peer network for sharing best practices in teaching, learning, and creative youth development
+A peer network for sharing best practices in teaching, learning, and creative development

-Partners in Music Learning will offer a total of $500,000 in funding during the 2021-2022 grant cycle.
-Grant awards will range from $25,000 - $75,000, based on an organization's budget, goals, and needs.
-All grantees are eligible for a one-year grant only but may apply for a grant renewal at the conclusion of this first year.
+Partners in Music Learning will offer grant awards up to $15,000, based on an organization's budget, goals, and needs.
+All grantees are eligible for a one-year grant but may apply for renewal at the conclusion of the first year.

 Support high-quality teaching and learning within existing creative youth development and music programs